 * Students whose co-op start falls in the month of December and early January can expect a few weeks delay to their practicum start date due to low business activities around Christmas and New years holiday.

 Program ScheduleDaytime Program Schedule

-Students taking the daytime program will follow the same course schedule from 9:00 AM–2:30 PM every week throughout their entire 50 week program.
-Additionally, during 4 weeks of the program, students will take the Work Placement Class to prepare for their co-op.
-After completing the final course, students start their co-op placement then return to Greystone College for 2 weeks of Post Placement Study, and graduation.
+Students taking the daytime program will follow the same course schedule from 9:00 AM–2:30 PM during all study portions.
+During the first 24 weeks of the program, students will also take the Work Placement Skills Course (Part 1 & 2) during the afternoon 2:45-4:00 PM block to prepare for their co-op.
+After completing the final course, students will start their co-op work placement.
+At the end of the work placement, students will return to Greystone College for 2 weeks of Post-Placement Study, and graduation.

 |12:00–1:00 PM Lunch||No Class||12:00–1:00 PM Lunch||No Class|